Nikola Tesla: Consulting on Niagara

 In 1893, Edward Dean Adams, who headed the Niagara Falls Cataract Construction Company, sought Tesla's opinion on what system would be best to transmit power generated at the falls.
 Over several years, there had been a series of proposals and open competitions on how best to do it.
-Among the systems proposed by several US and European companies were two-phase and three-phase AC, high-voltage DC, and compressed air.
+Among the systems proposed by several U.S. and European companies were two-phase and three-phase AC, high-voltage DC, and compressed air.
 Adams asked Tesla for information about the current state of all the competing systems.
 Tesla advised Adams that a two-phased system would be the most reliable and that there was a Westinghouse system to light incandescent bulbs using two-phase alternating current.
 The company awarded a contract to Westinghouse Electric for building a two-phase AC generating system at the Niagara Falls, based on Tesla's advice and Westinghouse's demonstration at the Columbian Exposition.
 At the same time, a further contract was awarded to General Electric to build the AC distribution system.

 The Nikola Tesla Company

 In 1895, Edward Dean Adams, impressed with what he saw when he toured Tesla's lab, agreed to help found the Nikola Tesla Company, set up to fund, develop, and market a variety of previous Tesla patents and inventions as well as new ones.
 Alfred Brown signed on, bringing along patents developed under Peck and Brown.
 The board was filled out with William Birch Rankine and Charles F. Coaney.

 On 13 March 1895, the South Fifth Avenue building that housed Tesla's lab caught fire.
 It started in the basement of the building and was so intense Tesla's fourth-floor lab burned and collapsed into the second floor.
 The fire set back Tesla's ongoing projects, and destroyed a collection of early notes and research material, models, and demonstration pieces, including many that had been exhibited at the 1893 Worlds Colombian Exposition.
 Tesla told The New York Times "I am in too much grief to talk.
-What can I say?".
+What can I say?"